 Irritable bowel syndrome (IBS) is a disorder that causes cramping and pain in your stomach, among other symptoms.
 IBS can also cause bloating and gas, which could cause you to have a distended abdomen.

-Lactose intolerance is a condition that occurs when your body is unable to digest lactose, a sugar that is found in dairy products.
-Symptoms of lactose intolerance include abdominal bloating and gas, which can cause your abdomen to swell.
+Lactose intolerance is a condition that occurs when your body is unable to digest lactose, a sugar found in dairy products.
+Symptoms of lactose intolerance include abdominal bloating and gas.
+These symptoms can cause your abdomen to swell.

 When ascites first develops, you probably won’t notice any symptoms.
 As the fluid accumulates over time, you’ll start to notice your abdomen becoming more and more swollen.
 Ascites can cause you discomfort.

-If your abdomen is swollen because you eat too much, simply waiting for your food to digest could solve your problem.
+If your abdomen is swollen because you ate too much, simply waiting for your food to digest could solve your problem.
 Eating smaller meals can help prevent this problem in the future.
-Also, consider eating more slowly to give your food time to be processed by your stomach.
+Also, consider eating more slowly to give your stomach time to process your food.

 Avoiding dairy products can help relieve abdominal swelling caused by lactose intolerance.
 In the case of IBS, decreasing your stress levels and raising your fiber intake have been shown to help relieve symptoms.
 If you have ascites, bed rest and reducing your sodium intake can help your body get rid of the excess fluid.

-Diuretics will help your kidneys remove more of the distention-causing fluid.
+Diuretics will help your kidneys remove more of the fluid causing the swelling.
 In rare cases, an infection can develop in your ascitic fluid.
 If this happens, you’ll need to undergo rigorous treatment with antibiotics.